apssouza22/neuroevolution/README.md

-# Self-driving-car with Genetic algorithm and Artificial Neural Networks

-This is a self-driving car game developed using the combination of Genetic algorithm and Artificial Neural Networks(NeuroEvolution).
+# NeuroEvolution library
+GeneticEvolution is a library that allows you to easily use [NeuroEvolution](https://en.wikipedia.org/wiki/Neuroevolution) in your game.

+In this project we have applied the GeneticEvolution to multiple games such as self-driving car, smartCaps and flappy bird.

 This project is a follow-up on my project about [Artificial Neural Networks from scratch](https://github.com/apssouza22/neuralnet-browser) where I show how to create an ANN from scratch without libraries.
 In that project the learning process is done using backpropagation(gradient descent), this project